International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine

 The International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine (ISAKOS) is an international medical society with around 4,000 members.
 The membership comprises mostly orthopaedic surgeons along with sports scientists, sports physicians and sports physical therapists.
 The members are from some 92 different countries and are members of their local orthopaedic sports medicine societies or similar associations.
-Members may also be associated with their global regional orthopaedic sports medicine society such as the Arthroscopy Association of North America (AANA), the American Orthopaedic Society for Sports Medicine (AOSSM), the Asia-Pacific Knee, Arthroscopy and Sports Medicine Society (APKASS), the European Society for Sports Traumatology, Knee Surgery and Arthroscopy (ESSKA) and the Sociedad Latinoamericana de Artroscopia, Rodilla y Deporte (SLARD) in particular.
+Members may also be associated with their global regional orthopaedic sports medicine society such as the Arthroscopy Association of North America, the American Orthopaedic Society for Sports Medicine (AOSSM), the Asia-Pacific Knee, Arthroscopy and Sports Medicine Society, the European Society for Sports Traumatology, Knee Surgery and Arthroscopy and the Sociedad Latinoamericana de Artroscopia, Rodilla y Deporte in particular.

 The purpose of ISAKOS is to act as an umbrella association for these regional societies to provide a means for exchange of knowledge between them and, most importantly, to promote education in the fields of knee surgery and orthopaedic sports medicine to those areas of the world where such educational opportunities are lacking.
-ISAKOS achieves these goals by the involvement of members in educational meetings, sponsoring of visitations by surgeons from poorer countries to centres of excellence along with other awards, scholarships and endorsements of regional meetings.
+ISAKOS achieves these goals through the involvement of members in educational meetings, sponsoring of visitations by surgeons from poorer countries to centres of excellence along with other awards, scholarships and endorsements of regional meetings.

 Arthroscopy (also called arthroscopic surgery) is a minimally invasive surgical procedure on a joint in which a treatment or just an examination is performed using an arthroscope, an endoscope that is inserted into the joint through a small incision.

 Sports medicine, also known as sport and exercise medicine (SEM), is a part of medicine that deals with the prevention and treatment of injuries related to sports and exercise.

 History

 ISAKOS was formed in 1995, in Hong Kong, at the combined congress of the International Arthroscopy Association (IAA) and the International Society of the Knee (ISK).
 These two societies previously held meetings 'back to back' and as most delegates attended both it became a logical step to combine them.
 ISAKOS is the union of these International societies (IAA and ISK).
 ISAKOS holds an international Congress every two years.
-Since the founding in 1995, these Congress meetings have been held throughout the world.
+Since its founding in 1995, these Congress meetings have been held throughout the world.
 The first president of ISAKOS was Dr. Peter J. Fowler of Canada, in the years 1995 to 1997.

 For the 2015–17 term, the society was chaired by Dr. Philippe Neyret of France, followed by Dr. Marc Safran of the USA from 2017–19.
 The society is currently chaired by Dr. Willem van der Merwe of South Africa, who will hold the post until 2021.